JuergHauser/PyP223/readme.md

 This repository contains ctypes based Python wrappers for the variant of LeroiAir employed in Hauser et al. (2016), specfically the relevant subset of the functions/files from libp223 that is built as part of wiglaf and used solve to the forward problems.
 Thus the files, in pyp223/p223 are currently overwritten whenever there is an update to [wiglaf](https://gitlab.com/jrh/wiglaf).

-The version of LeroiAir in libp223 that is part of wiglsf subtly different from the Version provided by P223F.
+The version of LeroiAir in libp223 that is part of wiglaf is subtly different from the Version provided by P223F.
-- The code-base has been re-modularised to avoid name clashes in libp223 which includes other P223F functions from Airbeo, Beowulf and Leroi.
+- The code-base has been re-modularised to avoid name clashes in libp223 which includes other P223F functionality from Airbeo, Beowulf and Leroi.
 - There is a functional interface to forward model specific systems
 - Plates are parametrised differently, see Hauser et. al (2016)